Skip to content

 2. Custom field mapping is gated behind higher tiers.
 Standardized schemas are great for MVP integrations.
 But the moment you move upmarket, enterprise customers use heavily customized instances of Salesforce, HubSpot, or NetSuite.
 Field mapping and data scopes are available when you're scaling and need more consumers — specifically on the Growth tier and above.
 Launch plans start at $599/mo for 25 consumers, Scale plans from $1,299/mo for 100 consumers.
 You're effectively penalized for landing larger customers.
 Custom fields are the norm at the enterprise edge, not the exception.

-3. No native AI agent infrastructure.
+3. AI agent infrastructure is still maturing.
 With the rise of Model Context Protocol (MCP) and LLM function calling, SaaS teams increasingly need their integrations to be callable by AI agents.
 As we've noted before, the AI model is rarely the bottleneck—the integration infrastructure is.
-Apideck doesn't auto-generate MCP servers, which means your engineering team has to manually build and maintain the bridge between your LLM infrastructure and the unified API.
+Apideck recently launched a single MCP server that gives AI agents structured access to your entire SaaS stack, with progressive tool discovery and scoped permissions.
+But platforms with configuration-driven architectures go further by auto-generating per-integration MCP tool definitions - meaning every new connector automatically becomes a callable tool without separate MCP configuration.

 None of these are fatal flaws for every use case.
 If you have fewer than 25 consumers, standard field requirements, and no AI roadmap, Apideck's Launch plan works fine.
 The question is whether your architecture can survive the next 18 months of growth without a painful migration.